kiwano-js/kiwano/docs/basics/getting-started.md

 `npm install @kiwano/typeorm`

-Off course, you need to make sure to install the `typeorm` package in your project as well.
+Of course, you need to make sure to install the `typeorm` package in your project as well.

 ## Overview
 Kiwano lets you create GraphQL schemas programmatically, enabling you to write dynamic and modular schemas, and preventing you from writing repeating declarations.
 This makes Kiwano an alternative to the GraphQL Definition Language.
 For example, instead of writing: